AndreiBertescu/8-Bit-Computer/README.md

 - 100_101 - OUTA: Outputs the value from the A register
 - 100_110 - OUTB: Outputs the value from the B register

 <strong>Note:</strong> The "specified value" is a value read from the ROM.
-For instructions using a "specified value," the instruction in the ROM comprises two parts: the op-code and the specified value.
+For instructions using a "specified value," the ROM comprises of two parts: the op-code and the specified value.

 ## Clock